biolink/biolink-model/docs/Association.md

  * [DrugToGeneAssociation](DrugToGeneAssociation.md) - An interaction between a drug and a gene or gene product.
  * [ExposureEventToOutcomeAssociation](ExposureEventToOutcomeAssociation.md) - An association between an exposure event and an outcome.
  * [ExposureEventToPhenotypicFeatureAssociation](ExposureEventToPhenotypicFeatureAssociation.md) - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype.
- * [FunctionalAssociation](FunctionalAssociation.md) - An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed
+ * [FunctionalAssociation](FunctionalAssociation.md) - An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed.
  * [GeneRegulatoryRelationship](GeneRegulatoryRelationship.md) - A regulatory relationship between two genes
  * [GeneToDiseaseAssociation](GeneToDiseaseAssociation.md)
  * [GeneToExpressionSiteAssociation](GeneToExpressionSiteAssociation.md) - An association between a gene and an expression site, possibly qualified by stage/timing info.